-Our return journey to Johannesburg takes us via the scenic Panorama Route where we will visit God’s Window, Bourke’s Luck Potholes and the Three Rondavels.
-We arrive at Belvedere Estate in the late afternoon and all travellers are invited to join us for a traditional Braai tonight, this can be booked with your guide on the day before arrival.
-Many great tales are shared around the braai fires and tonight presents an opportunity to join fellow travellers in celebrating the many wonders of African travel.
+Our return journey sees us spending the morning in the Kruger National Park before saying goodbye and heading directly towards Johannesburg.
+We arrive at Belvedere Estate in the late afternoon and all travellers are invited to join us for a traditional meal tonight, this can be booked with your guide on the day before arrival.
+Many great tales are shared and tonight presents an opportunity to join fellow travellers in celebrating the many wonders of African travel.

 Listed below are activities and highlights that form part of an "Optional Activity Package".
 You will need to purchase this package if you would like to partake in what we consider to be "essential activities" on our tours.
 The Activity Package has been written into the itinerary of the tour so please keep this in mind as if you don't book the package, the activities won't be included.
 We suggest that you prebook and prepay for your Activity Package to ensure availability.